 The ice pack has a handle on it for easy carrying so you don’t burn yourself from all of that cold.
 It contains dry ice on the inside, which is known to be one of the coldest kinds of ice, and it is also impact resistant, so you don’t have to worry too much about damaging it when you drop it.

 If you’d like to give these packs a shot, you can get them here at Amazon.

-This particular ice pack comes in 3 sizes, depending on the size of your cooler: small, medium, and large.
+This particular ice pack comes in 3 sizes, depending on the size of your cooler.
 All of them are rectangular in shape, though the small ice pack has an especially narrow width.
 They are pretty compact, enabling them to be packed tightly into your Orca cooler for maximum efficiency.

 They also last pretty long and will keep your food cold and dry for many more hours than what your cooler will give you with natural ice.